 To insert a cable, press the connector into the port receptacle until the connector is firmly seated.
-The LED indicator, corresponding to each data port, will light orange when the physical connection is established.
-When a logical connection is made, the LED color will change to green .
+The LED indicator, corresponding to each data port, will light when the physical connection is established.
+When a logical connection is made, the relevant port LED will turn on.

 To remove a cable, disengage the locks and slowly pull the connector away from the port receptacle.
 The LED indicator for that port will turn off when the cable is unseated.

-For full cabling guidelines, ask your NVIDIA representative for a copy of NVIDIA Cable Management Guidelines and FAQs Application Note.
+For full cabling guidelines, ask your Mellanox representative for a copy of Mellanox Cable Management Guidelines and FAQs Application Note.

 For more information about port LEDs, refer to Port LEDs.

-Do not push the cable connector into the receptacle using excessive force, as this may cause damage to the cable or to the cage.
+Do not force the cable into the cage with more than 40 newtons / 9.0 pounds / 4kg force.
+Greater insertion force may cause damage to the cable or to the cage.